Boom & Bust

 Why Boom and Bust is a problem

 We all tend to Boom and Bust to some extent.
 We have days when we really ‘push the boat out’ to achieve something important to us, and then feel tired for a while afterwards.
 If our health is robust, we can cope with these peaks of exertion.
 However a lifestyle where we constantly push ourselves beyond our capacity, and make little time to recover will eventually take a toll on our health, as our immune system in particular becomes depleted.
+If you have persistent pain Boom and Bust is a way of repeatedly triggering your pain symptoms.

 If you are already challenged by a health condition, the contrast between your activity levels on ‘good days’ compared with ‘bad days’ can become more marked and extreme.
 This then creates a problem.